Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

-No. Spouse drawing higher pay shall make the card and other spouse is eligible to avail CGHS benefits as member.
+No. Spouse drawing higher pay shall make the card and another spouse is eligible to avail CGHS benefits as a member.

 31) My husband/wife retired in 2002.
-He /she was paying CGHS subscription every year.
-After his death can I get the card transferred in my name ?
-Do have I to pay extra ?
-Shall I get Life Time Valid card?
+He /she was paying a CGHS subscription every year.
+After his death can I get the card transferred in my name?
+Do have I to pay extra?
+Shall I get a Life Time Valid card?

-Yes, the ownership of card can be transferred in the name of spouse on submission of required documents.
-Additional Director of concerned city shall transfer the ownership of Card in the computer database and same CGHS plastic cards with same Beneficiary ID can be used.
+Yes, the ownership of the card can be transferred in the name of the spouse on submission of required documents.
+Additional Director of the concerned city shall transfer the ownership of Card in the computer database and same CGHS plastic cards with same Beneficiary ID can be used.

-No extra payment is to be made, in case of life time cards.
-However in other cases one has to pay total 10 years subscription for life time card
+No extra payment is to be made, in the case of lifetime cards.
+However in other cases, one has to pay a total 10 years subscription for a lifetime card

 Documents required :